IrisChat/Iris/README.md

 To run Iris locally, make sure you have [Node.JS](https://nodejs.org/en/) and [MongoDB Community Server](https://www.mongodb.com/try/download/community) preinstalled.

-1. Create an empty and load your CLI
+1. Create an empty directory and load your CLI
 2. Clone the frontend and backend separately

 ```shell